Christmas Markets Are Weird Everywhere

 Videos by VICE

-However, now that I like to say I’ve grown up, I’ve realised they are also as much an irrevocable part of the Austrian soul as Schnitzel and big-bosomed ladies, and as good an excuse for drinking spirits after dark as they come.
+However, now that I’ve gotten older and less cynical, I realize they are also as much an irrevocable part of the Austrian soul as Schnitzel and big-bosomed ladies, and as good an excuse for drinking spirits after dark as they come.

 Here are some photos from this year’s market in Vienna.